 Roger P. Reinking, 83, of Kingsley passed away Friday, December 30, 2022, at Kingsley Specialty Care.

-Visitation with family present will be at the Rohde Funeral Home in Kingsley from 5 to 7 pm on Friday, January 6 with a prayer service at 7 pm.
-Funeral services will be held at Salem Lutheran Church, rural Correctionville, on Saturday, January 7 at 11:00 am with Pastor Jody Still Herbold officiating.
-Burial will be in the Kingsley Cemetery, with lunch and fellowship time to follow at Rohde Funeral Home.
+Funeral services were held at Salem Lutheran Church, rural Correctionville, on Saturday, January 7 at 11:00 am with Pastor Jody Still Herbold officiating.
+Burial was in the Kingsley Cemetery.
 Online condolences may be sent to rohdefh.com.

 Roger taught math and physical education, started the football program, and coached football, basketball, and baseball at Remsen-Union High School from 1962 to 1970.
 He then left teaching and began farming with his father which led to a lifetime career of good farming practices while raising corn, soybeans and cattle.